WCSX: HD programming

 WCSX broadcasts using HD Radio technology.

-In August 2005, WCSX launched its HD-2 digital subchannel with a "Deep Trax" format.
+In August 2005, WCSX launched its HD2 digital subchannel with a "Deep Trax" format.
 In January 2014, the "Deep Trax" format was replaced "Detroit's Oldies 94.7 HD2", playing an oldies format.

 On August 30, 2021, WCSX-HD2 changed its format from oldies to sports radio.
-It uses programming from Fox Sports Radio and calls itself "The Roar".
-The subchannel feeds two FM translators: 93.5 W228CJ in Detroit and 99.1 W256EA in Ecorse.
+It used programming from Fox Sports Radio and called itself "The Roar".
+The subchannel then fed two FM translators: 93.5 W228CJ in Oak Park and 99.1 W256EA in Shelby Township.

+On September 22, 2023, WCSX-HD2 flipped to an all-podcast format, as part of Beasley's "Podcast Radio US" network.

+The 93.5 and 99.1 signals' as of late August 2024 no longer relays WCSX HD-2, and instead relays sister station WMGC HD-2, leaving Podcast Radio US only to be heard on local radio via WCSX HD-2 and internet streaming.

-WCSX also has an HD-3 subchannel, which carries Christian Contemporary music from the Smile FM Network.
-It feeds FM translator 103.9 W280EL in Yates, Michigan.
+WCSX's HD3 subchannel carries Christian Contemporary music from the Smile FM Network.
+It feeds an FM translator 103.9 W280EL, in Yates, Michigan.